TDEE Calculator

-Turn daily activity and body stats into a practical calorie target
+Turn daily activity and body stats into a practical calorie target with BMR formulas, activity factors, charts, and scenario comparison.

-How to use the TDEE Calculator
+How to use this calculator

 1. 1